dhis2/dhis2-docs/src/developer/web-api/tracker.md

     /api/33/trackedEntityInstances.json?filter=zHXD5Ve1Efw:EQ:A
       &filter=AMpUYgxuCaE:LIKE:Road&ou=DiszpKrYNg8

-A query where multiple operand and filters are specified for a filter
+A query where multiple operand and item filters are specified for digits interval:
-item:

     api/33/trackedEntityInstances.json?ou=DiszpKrYNg8&program=ur1Edk5Oe2n
       &filter=lw1SqmMlnfh:GT:150:LT:190

+A query where multiple operand and item filters are specified for dates interval (also support milliseconds and time zone):

+    api/33/trackedEntityInstances.json?ou=DiszpKrYNg8&program=ur1Edk5Oe2n
+      &filter=lw1SqmMlnfh:GT:01-01-2000 12:00:00:LT:01-01-2001 12:00:00

 To query on an attribute using multiple values in an *IN* filter: